wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 These restrictions will be in effect until the first day of the next month.
 Contact the Wallarm [sales team](mailto:sales@wallarm.com) to restore service immediately by switching to one of the paid subscription plans.

 Information about the Free Tier subscription usage is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).

+Wallarm notifies **Administrators** and **Global Administrators** of your account via email when 85% and 100% of the free request quota have been exceeded.

 ## Trial period (EU Cloud)